wp-plugins/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 2.5.3 =
+* Added: Smstoos Webservice.
+* Fixed: Showing sms credit in adminbar.
+Not be displayed for the users.
+* Fixed: Send sms for subscriber when publish new posts.

 = 2.5.2 =
 * Added: Avalpayam Webservice.
 * Fixed: bugs in database queries.